-- positive amount, enter this amount on your Form IL-1065, Line 27 or Form IL-1120-ST, Line 24. - negative amount (loss), enter this amount as a positive amount on your Form IL-1065, Line 21 or Form IL-1120-ST, Line 20.
+- positive amount, enter this amount on your Form IL-1120-ST, Line 24. - negative amount (loss), enter this amount as a positive amount on your Form IL-1120-ST, Line 20.

-Lines 4 through 9 - Report amounts for nonresident members only.
+Lines 4 through 5 - Report amounts for nonresident members only.

-Line 4 - Enter the total amount of pass-through withholding you reported on the Schedule(s) K-1-P you issued to your nonresident individual members only.
-Total the amounts reported in Section B, Column J, for members that are identified with an "I" in Section B, Column B, and enter it here.
+Line 4a - Enter the total amount of pass-through withholding you reported on the Schedule(s) K-1-P you issued to your nonresident individual members only.
+Total the amounts reported in Section B, Line J, for members that are identified with an "I" in Section B, Line B. and enter it here.

-Line 5 - Enter the total amount of pass-through withholding you reported on the Schedule(s) K-1-P you issued to your nonresident estate members only.
-Total the amounts reported in Section B, Column J, for members that are identified with an "M" in Section B, Column B, and enter it here.
+Line 4b - Enter the total amount of pass-through withholding you reported on the Schedule(s) K-1-P you issued to your nonresident estate members only.
+Total the amounts reported in Section B, Line J, for members that are identified with an "M" in Section B, Line B, and enter it here.

-Line 6 - Enter the total amount of pass-through withholding you reported on the Schedule(s) K-1-P you issued to your partnership and S corporation members only.
-Total the amounts reported in Section B, Column J, for members that are identified with a "P" or "S" in Section B, Column B, and enter it here.
+Line 4c - Enter the total amount of pass-through withholding you reported on the Schedule(s) K-1-P you issued to your partnership and S corporation members only.
+Total the amounts reported in Section B, Line J, for members that are identified with a "P" or "S" in Section B, Line B, and enter it here.

-Line 7 - Enter the total amount of pass-through withholding you reported on the Schedule(s) K-1-P you issued to your nonresident trust members only.
+Line 4d - Enter the total amount of pass-through withholding you reported on the Schedule(s) K-1-P you issued to your nonresident trust members only.
 Include members identified as an exempt organization (trust).
-Total the amounts reported in Section B, Column J, for members that are identified with a "T" or "A" in Section B, Column B, and enter it here.
+Total the amounts reported in Section B, Line J, for members that are identified with a "T" or "A" in Section B, Line B, and enter it here.

-Line 8 - Enter the total amount of pass-through withholding you reported on the Schedule(s) K-1-P you issued to your C corporation members only.
+Line 4e - Enter the total amount of pass-through withholding you reported on the Schedule(s) K-1-P you issued to your C corporation members only.
 Include members identified as an exempt organization (corporation).
-Total the amounts reported in Section B, Column J, for members that are identified with a "C" or "N" in Section B, Column B, and enter it here.
+Total the amounts reported in Section B, Line J, for members that are identified with a "C" or "N" in Section B, Line B, and enter it here.

-Line 9 - Add Section A, Lines 4 through 8 of this Illinois Schedule B and enter this amount here and on Form IL-1065, Line 59 or Form IL-1120-ST, Line 59.
-The amount on Line 9 should match the total amount from Schedule B, Section B, Column J for all members on all pages.
+Line 5 - Add Section A, Lines 4a through 4e of this Schedule B and enter this amount here and on Form IL-1120-ST, Line 59.
+The amount on Line 5 should match the total amount from Schedule B, Section B, Line J for all members on all pages.